obfusk/koneko/doc/02-identifiers-and-quoting.md

-"assigned" another value; "redefining" an existing definition in a module is not allowed according to the language specification (except in the repl), but this is currently not enforced by the implementation.
+"assigned" another value; "redefining" an existing definition in a module is not allowed according to the language specification (except in the repl), but this is currently not enforced by the implementations (although the JavaScript interpreter does raise a warning).
 Definitions **should** also only occur at the beginning of modules, preceding any other code (but this is also not currently enforced).

 The default module is `__main__`; primitives, builtins, and the prelude are `__prim__`, `__bltn__`, and `__prld__` respectively.